securego/gosec/README.md

 Some rules require a specific Go version which is retrieved from the Go module file present in the project.
 If this version cannot be found, it will fallback to Go runtime version.

 The Go module version is parsed using the `go list` command which in some cases might lead to performance degradation.
-In this situation, the go module version can be easily disabled by setting the environment variable `GOSECNOMODVERSION=on`.
+In this situation, the go module version can be easily provided by setting the environment variable `GOSECGOVERSION=go1.21.1`.

 ### Dependencies